 Examine the external anatomy of the GI tract, delineating regions of the gastrointestinal system supplied by the superior and inferior mesenteric arteries

-To examine the internal anatomy, tie off small segments (~5-10 inches each) from each region of the GI tract (duodenum, jejunum, ileum, and colon) and cut a longitudinal opening (as shown below) to reveal the inner surface.
+To examine the internal anatomy of the small and large intestine, tie off small segments (~5-10 inches each) from each region (duodenum, jejunum, ileum, and colon) and cut a longitudinal opening (as shown below) to reveal the inner surface.

 NOTE: Check with your lab instructor to determine whether the GI tract of your cadaver is suitable for internal examination - some cadavers may have GI tracts that can be opened along their entire length.

 Clean out each opened section by running it under water in the large steel sinks.
-Matter should be removed from the sinks with paper towels to prevent clogging.
+Clean out any intestinal matter from the sinks with paper towels to prevent clogging.

 Within the duodenum find the openings of the pancreatic and biliary ducts.